rrwick/Badread/README.md

 ### Run without installation

-Badread can be run directly from its repository by using the `badread-runner.py` script, no installation required:
+Badread can also be run directly from its repository by using the `badread-runner.py` script, no installation required:

 ```bash
 git clone https://github.com/rrwick/Badread.git